OfficeDev/office-scripts-docs.es-ES/README.md

 ## <a name="microsoft-open-source-code-of-conduct"></a>Código de conducta de código abierto de Microsoft

-Este proyecto ha adoptado el [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/) (Código de conducta de código abierto de Microsoft).
-Para obtener más información, consulte las [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) (Preguntas más frecuentes del código de conducta) o póngase en contacto con [opencode@microsoft.com](mailto:opencode@microsoft.com) con otras preguntas o comentarios.
+This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
+For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.